 California State Standards for Mathematics (PDF)

-The CA Mathematics Standards are designed to be robust, linked within and across grades, and relevant to the real world, reflecting the knowledge and skills that young people will need for success in college and careers.
+The California Mathematics Standards are designed to be robust, linked within and across grades, and relevant to the real world, reflecting the knowledge and skills that young people will need for success in college and careers.

 - Read pages 16–22: Integrating CA ELD Standards into Mathematics Teaching and Learning